karubits/preseed-debian/README.md

-# Debian Preseed Builder for Servers
+# Debian Preseed ISO Builder

 A simple shell script for generating an iso image with a preseed file to help automate the installation of Debian.